 This all works out fine if your estimate of your income for the year is accurate.
 But what happens if it turns out you underestimated your annual income?
 In this event, you might have gotten a larger credit than you were entitled to.
 Do you have to pay all or part of your credit back when you file your taxes for year?
-In the past, the answer was always “yes.”
-But Congress has changed the rules for 2020.
+It depends.
+The rules vary depending on the year.

-If the unemployment exception doesn't apply, the amount you'll have to pay back depends on your family income.
+Individuals who receive credits that exceed the allowed amount have to pay them back.
+The amount you'll have to pay back depends on your family income.
 If your income is below 400% of the federal poverty level, there is a cap on the amount you'll have to pay back.
-However, at higher income levels, you'll have to pay back the entire excess credit you received, which could be a lot.
+However, at higher income levels, you'll have to pay back the entire excess credit, which could be a lot.
 You calculate the amount you have to repay by completing IRS Form 8962, Premium Tax Credit.
 If you don't pay back the amount due when you file your taxes, the IRS will deduct it from your tax refund, if any.

 One way to avoid having to pay back all or part of your Affordable Care Act premium assistance is to report to your health exchange any changes in your income during the year.
 The exchange can adjust downward the amount of premium assistance you receive for the remainder of the year.